Who We Are

 We approach our work together through two key lenses:

-- Strategic Leverage Areas: We work to enable systemic change at a scale and pace necessary to achieve Vermont’s energy & emissions commitments, via the following leverage point areas:
+2. Strategic Leverage Areas: We work to enable systemic change at a scale and pace necessary to achieve Vermont’s energy & emissions commitments, focusing on Policy & Regulatory Reform, Capital Mobilization, Public Engagement, and Technology Innovation.
+We also support the Network Action Teams working on strategic projects identified and selected by the Network.

 The core staff of EAN supports the work of Network members in the following ways: